LEO-UNAHUR/Inventariando/docs/releases/PHASE-1-BETA.3.md

 ## ✨ Known Limitations

 1. **Encryption:** Client-side XOR encryption used (not production-grade)
   - Upgrade to AES-256 for sensitive production deployment

 2. **Analytics Persistence:** Events stored in localStorage only
   - Consider backend storage for long-term analysis

 3. **IA Providers:** Gemini login requires interactive authentication
   - May need OAuth token refresh mechanism for extended sessions

+4. **WhatsApp Verification:** Code delivery relies on user sending the code to themselves via WhatsApp (no SMS provider)
+  - Integrate an SMS/WhatsApp provider for automated delivery if required

-4. **Time Zone:** Charts use client's local time zone for grouping
+5. **Time Zone:** Charts use client's local time zone for grouping
   - Consider timezone standardization for team analytics

-5. **Language Preference:** Selected but not implemented in UI
+6. **Language Preference:** Selected but not implemented in UI
   - i18n infrastructure needed for full support

 ---